iamAbhi-916/FoodDeliverySystem/README.md

 # FoodDeliverySystem

-a Food delivery full stack website using Html Css Php and Sql .
+a full stack web application made using HTML, CSS , JavaScript , PHP , SQL.
+Confidentiality of passwords are maintained using advanced encryption techniques , attractive UI , backup created of the data entered by the user using triggers .